 - Choose the employer who pays you the most and most consistently.

-- If your hours vary across jobs, pick the one you'll hold for the full financial year.
+- If your hours vary across jobs, consider which one you're likely to hold for the full financial year.

 Can You Claim It from Both Jobs?